ACMER ASCARVA 4S Review

 Final Verdict

 The ACMER ASCARVA 4S is the new benchmark for sub-$500 CNCs.
-It fixes the main issue of budget machines (flex and weak spindles) with a rigid frame and that transformative 500W upgrade.
+It fixes the two biggest issues of budget machines — frame flex and weak spindles — with a rigid metal construction and the transformative 500W upgrade.

-If you want to start a business or learn CNC milling without fighting your machine, this is the one to get.
+If you want to start a small business, learn CNC milling, or add a CNC/laser hybrid to your workshop without fighting your machine, this is the one to get.
+The total investment of ~$408 (base + spindle kit) delivers capabilities that previously required $800+ machines.